 During April 2016, the Project issued \$21,065,000 of Series 2016 bonds.
-Interest on the Series 2016 bonds is payable semiannually on January 1 and July 1 and aggregated \$656,330 and \$691,830 in the years ended June 30, 2022 and 2021, respectively.
+Interest on the Series 2016 bonds is payable semiannually on January 1 and July 1 and aggregated \$619,000 and \$656,000 in the years ended June 30, 2023 and 2022, respectively.
 The original issue premium is being amortized using the effective interest method over the term of the bonds.
 The payment of principal and interest on the Series 2016 bonds is guaranteed under an insurance policy by an independent bond insurer.

-The Project also recorded a deferred refunding gain of \$119,998 in accordance with GASB Statement No. 23, Accounting and Financial Reporting for Refundings of Debt Reported by Proprietary Activities (GASB 23).
+The Project also recorded a deferred refunding gain of \$119,998 in accordance with GASB 23.
 The deferred refunding gain is the difference between the reacquisition price and the net carrying amount of the old debt on the date of refunding.
 This cost is being amortized to interest expense using the effective interest method over the term of the Series 2016 bonds.
 In accordance with GASB 65, the deferred advance refunding gains is classified as a deferred inflow of resources on the accompanying statements of net position.